morrownr/88x2bu/README.md

 ```

-# Recommended Router Settings for WiFi:
+### Recommended Router Settings for WiFi:

-Note: These are general recommendations based on years of experience but may not apply to your situation so testing to see what works is recommended.
+Note: These are general recommendations based on years of experience but may not apply to your situation so testing to see if any help fix your problem is recommended.

 Security: Use WPA2-AES.
 Do not use WPA or WPA2 mixed mode or TKIP.